Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Former Tait & Co.
 Merchant House

 After spending a few minutes in the calligraphy museum, a path to the left leads to Former Tait & Co.
 Merchant House.
 This was the original company office.
-The 2-floor white-walled compound is reminiscent of the historical buildings at Fort Santo Domingo in Tamsui, New Taipei City, wits its railed arcade on the second floor.
+The 2-floor white-walled compound is reminiscent of the historical buildings at Fort Santo Domingo in Tamsui district of New Taipei City, wits its railed arcade on the second floor.

 The small but interesting museum inside today covers the early history of Tainan and Anping.
 The ground floor, originally a workers’ dormitory, doesn’t have a whole lot to see.